How to Determine How Long to Run Facebook Ads for Optimal Results

 -

-Don't assess an ad until it has spent at least your goal cost per sale amount.
+Spend Adequately: Don’t judge until your ad has spent at least the goal cost per sale.

 -